 Once you have written a resume and cover letter, send in your application to the employer!

-Add the links for your resume and cover letter to your job tracking spreadsheet (make sure they are shared and visible to your advisor), and then submit your job tracker sheet in Epicenter as your code review submission.
+Add the links for your resume and cover letter to your job tracking spreadsheet or to No More Cover Letter (make sure they are shared and visible to your advisor), and then submit your job tracker in Epicenter as your career review submission.
 Even though you’ve already submitted your applications, your advisor can give you feedback on your resumes and cover letters that you can use to make future applications even better.

-To submit your materials as a code review, click on the "Share" button at the top of your resume, cover letter, and job search spreadsheet.
+To submit your materials as a career review using the Google spreadsheet job tracker, click on the "Share" button at the top of your resume, cover letter, and job search spreadsheet.
 It will prompt you to give your document a name and then open a window called 'Share with others.'
 In the top-right of this window, click the button that says 'Get shareable link.'
 Open the drop-down menu that says 'Anyone with the link can view,' and change the option to 'Anyone with the link can edit,' then copy the resulting link.
-This way, your advisor can give you feedback directly on your documents and view your job search spreadsheet.
+This way, your advisor can give you feedback directly on your documents and view your job search tracker.

 Share good job posting finds with each other!
 Support each other in the job hunt.
 Your fellow students are your first network of peers in tech.
 When one person gets a job, your network expands through them.
 When everyone succeeds after Epicodus, it only reflects better on you for having gone through the program.